runderwood/vfr/README.md

 Example:

-1. The following is Lua file takes a multilayer OGR datasource, including Nebraska school district boundaries, plots the districts, cleans up the district names, and labels each (see [the map](https://raw.github.com/runderwood/vfr/master/out/nesd.png).
+1. The following is a Lua file for use with VFR.
+When used with a multilayer OGR datasource including Nebraska school district boundaries, it plots the districts with white fill and light gray stroke, cleans up the district names, and labels each (see [the map](https://raw.github.com/runderwood/vfr/master/out/nesd.png).
 ```lua
 vfr_style = {
     stroke = {